RISHABH12005/Termux.Magisk-App/README.md

 # Termux & Magisk App

 ## Intro.
-This guide explains two powerful Android tools — **Termux** and **Magisk App** — in a simple way.
-These apps allow you to perform advanced tasks like coding, ethical hacking, and rooting your device for more control and customization.
+This guide explains two powerful Android tools *Termux* & *Magisk App* in a simple way.
+These apps allow you to perform advanced tasks like coding, ethical hacking, rooting your device for more control & customization.

 ---

 ## Termux

 ### What is Termux?
 Termux is a terminal emulator for Android that provides a full Linux environment on your phone.
-You can install packages, write code, automate tasks, and use tools for learning cybersecurity.
+You can install packages, write code, automate tasks, use tools for learning cybersecurity.

 ### Features
 - Linux command-line access on Android
-- Supports programming in Python, C, Java, and more
+- Supports programming in Python, C, Java, more
 - Access internal storage and edit files
 - Learn ethical hacking (for education only)
-- Run GitHub tools and scripts
+- Run GitHub tools & scripts

 ### Download Termux
 Get the official [Termux Apk](https://f-droid.org/en/packages/com.termux/)